grant-palmerr/don-t-be-sentimental-gpalmer99/README.md

-# Assignment: Don't Be Sentimental!
+# Project: Don't Be Sentimental!

 **My Project Emphasizes Programming Aspects Like:**